Transcription, Introduction, & Comments

 There were 4 hard coal miners discharged on Fri.
 There are 7 fellows from this Co. that have sickness at home and are badly needed there that are going home this week.
 I think they will be moving the rest of us this week or the first of the next.
 Of course we can’t tell what we are going to do till we do.
 I guess we will be sent to Camp Sherman to be discharged.
 I think I will make it home by Xmas.

 I am sending you a picture I had taken on Lookout Mt.
 Our Co. hasn’t got paid this month yet and most everybody is broke.

 It is church time so I will close.
 I hope this find you all well.

 [signed] Harry Co.
 A 125th Engrs.

 This is the second reference to the name of the preacher at Bessie’s home church, Salem Methodist in Wexford.
 We’ll have to do some research to see if Harry is making a play on words with the man’s name.
-We’re also not certain at this time who Uncle Aaron or J.D. is, but we know that Carl is yet another brother who is apparently in Michigan.
-Four inches of snow in December doesn’t sound too bad.
+Harry’s uncles Aaron and J.D., short for Joseph Daniel, also nicknamed “Joe Dan,” are his mother Alice Moon Hill’s brothers.
+Uncle Aaron was just 38-years old when he passed away, and we don’t know his cause of death at this time, but of course we’re always suspicious of the Spanish Flu.
+We do know that Harry’s brother Carl spent time in Michigan before establishing an insurance business in Delaware.
+Perhaps he too was in the service.
+Four inches of snow in Michigan in December doesn’t sound too bad.

 With the war over and the Spanish Flu still raging, Harry reports the discharge of four hard coal miners, probably from eastern Pennsylvania, and seven from his company who are “badly needed” back home.
 He believes that he’ll be sent to Camp Sherman soon for discharge, hopefully before Christmas.
 He encloses a picture from his recent trip to Chattanooga and complains that no one’s been paid yet this month.
 He has to be wondering whether he could afford presents even if he does get released before Christmas.